-- A bit outdated with recent trends, but still has interesting discussion (and easy to read). - A subfield of Artificial Intelligence you want to perform nontrivial, smart tasks.
-The difference from the traditional AI is "how" you build a computer program to do it.
+- Algorithm that builds an algorithm through experience (=data) - A subfield of Artificial Intelligence algorithms to perform smart tasks.
+The difference from the traditional AI is "how" you build a computer program to do it. - An outdated book but still has interesting discussion (and easy to read).

-AI Task 1: Image classification
+Al Task 1: Image classification

-- Predefined categories: C = {cat, dog, lion, ...} - Given an image, classify it as one of the set C with the highest accuracy as possible. - Use: sorting/searching images by category. - Also: categorize types of stars/events in the Universe (images taken from large surveying telescopes)
+- Predefined categories: C = {cat, dog, lion, ...} - Given an image, classify it as one of the classes in C with the highest accuracy as possible. - Use: sorting/searching images by category. - Also: categorize types of stars/events in the Universe (images taken from large surveying telescopes)